Ebook

 5. Goods Receipt

-The goods receipt phase of the P2P cycle occurs after the purchase order is issued and the supplier ships the products.
-Goods receipt involves verifying that the received goods match the purchase order in terms of:
+The goods receipt phase of the procurement cycle occurs after the purchase order is issued and the supplier ships the products. goods receipt involves verifying that the received goods match the purchase order in terms of:

 ♦ Quantity.